Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 The linearized gravity gradient acceleration vector owing to the third body (${\boldsymbol{f}_{3rd}}$, as a part of $\boldsymbol{f}_p$) is

 Assume that $r \ll a$; then, $||{\boldsymbol{f}_{3rd}}||$ is always less than $||\boldsymbol{F}_{3rd}||$.

 The perturbed motion of the chief by lunisolar gravity can also yield the relative fictitious accelerations of $\boldsymbol{f}_{o}$ and $\boldsymbol{f}_{f}$; therefore, understanding its osculating motion is important.
-To the best of our knowledge, however, no appropriate analytical expressions describing the secular, long-periodic, and short-periodic motions in a near-circular geocentric orbit due to lunisolar gravity have been proposed with reasonable accuracy for a relatively-short time scale.
-Early work \citep{Cook1962lunisolar} analytically calculated the secular and long-periodic satellite motion due to lunisolar perturbations up to the second degree of Legendre polynomials, but short-periodic motions were not analyzed.
-Subsequent work \citep{Kozai1973} analytically proposed the calculation of short-periodic satellite motion caused by lunisolar perturbations, but secular and long-periodic motions were calculated numerically.
+To the best of our knowledge, however, no appropriate analytical expressions describing the secular, long-periodic, and short-period motions in a near-circular geocentric orbit due to lunisolar gravity have been proposed with reasonable accuracy for a relatively short timescale.
+Early work \citep{Cook1962lunisolar} analytically calculated the secular and long-period satellite motion due to lunisolar perturbations up to the second degree of Legendre polynomials, but short-period motions were not analyzed.
+Subsequent work \citep{Kozai1973} analytically proposed the calculation of short-period satellite motion caused by lunisolar perturbations, but secular and long-period motions were calculated numerically.
 Recent work \citep{Roscoe2013third} developed secular and periodic motion models owing to third-body perturbations using a single- and double-averaged disturbing function.
 Analytical models were developed based on the assumption of a circular-restricted three-body problem; however, this may be problematic, particularly when long-term orbital motion on the eccentricity vector is a major concern.
-It is known that the parallactic term (third harmonic) of the lunar disturbing function can change the eccentricity of a circular geocentric orbit (e.g., see Introduction in \citet{Allan1964long}) through the non-zero eccentricity of the lunar orbit.
+It is known that the parallactic term (third harmonic) of the lunar disturbing function can change the eccentricity of a circular geocentric orbit (e.g., see the Introduction in \citet{Allan1964long}) through the nonzero eccentricity of the lunar orbit.
 To capture this effect, the disturbing function of the third body is considered up to the third degree of the Legendre polynomials.
-Taking these points into account, this study analytically developed a relatively-simple, near-circular satellite motion model based on to lunisolar gravity, and the results are given in Appendix \ref{Third-body-perturbed orbital elements}.
+Taking these points into account, this study analytically developed a relatively simple, near-circular satellite motion model based on to lunisolar gravity, and the results are given in Appendix \ref{Third-body-perturbed orbital elements}.